 World Languages are an important part of discovering who we are in relation to the world around us and it sparks a healthy curiosity about other cultures.
 French and Spanish are taught through songs, books, games, puppets and simple crafts.
 Children will learn numbers, colors, animals and commands.
 They will sing and dance.
 World Languages are available to the 3s and 4s classes.

 Children begin to learn about themselves and others in relation to the world around them.
 They learn about different family structures, cultures, their immediate school community and the community at large.
-By doing this, they develop a sense of place and are able to question and explore how they can contribute to the life of the community around them.
+By doing this, they develop a sense of place and are able to question and explore how they can contribute to the life of the community.

 Music offers children the opportunity to express themselves melodically and rhythmically.
 Children respond to a variety of songs, finger plays and instruments as they discover different ways to use their voices and bodies.
 Students improve auditory discrimination and auditory memory, verbal expression and motor skills.
 They learn about beat, rhythm, tempo and melody from teachers who specialize in music education.